-Numerous claims were filed by shareholders in 2013 (some of whom are current shareholders) of the Issuer against the Government and the CBC before the Supreme Court of Cyprus in relation to the dilution of their shareholding as a result of the Recapitalisation pursuant to the Cypriot Resolution Law and the Bail-in Decrees issued thereunder.
+Numerous claims were filed by shareholders in 2013 (some of whom are current shareholders) of the Issuer against the Government and the CBC before the Supreme Court of Cyprus in relation to the dilution of their shareholding as a result of the recapitalisation pursuant to the Resolution Law and the Bail-in Decrees issued thereunder.
 These proceedings sought the cancellation and setting aside of the Bail-in Decrees as unconstitutional and/or unlawful and/or irregular.
 The Issuer appeared in these proceedings as an interested party to support the position that the cases should be adjudicated upon in the context of private law.
 The Supreme Court of Cyprus ruled in these cases in October 2014 that the proceedings fall within private and public law and thus fall within the jurisdiction of the District Courts.

-As at 31 October 2016, both the Cypriot Resolution Law and the Bail-in Decrees have not been annulled by a court of law and thus remain legally valid and in effect.
-It is expected that actions for damages will be instituted by the shareholders in due course before the District Courts of Cyprus.
+As at 31 December 2017, both the Resolution Law and the Bail-in Decrees have not been annulled by a court of law and thus remain legally valid and in effect.
+A number of actions for damages have been filed and are still being filed with the District Courts of Cyprus.